welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 # Prerequisites

-I assume that you are running on **Linux Ubuntu 22-04**, but instructions below can be adapted to your environment.
+I assume that you are using a **Linux Ubuntu 22-04** distribution, but the instructions below can be adapted to your environment.

 ## 1) Install & start VS Code (If not done yet in your environment)